Main ‘business as usual’ equality objectives for April 2019 to March 2022:

 144 businesses have signed up to the Disability Confident initiative via the Ready When You Are campaign.

-On #PurpleTuesday 2019 we will be unveiling details of our new employer support service (the Disability Employment Hub), which we plan to launch early 2020.
+On #PurpleTuesday 2019 we unveiled details of our new employer support service (the Disability Employment Hub) launched in early 2020.